-The issue of data protection and data flows, post-Brexit, is the fundamental question for the digital and tech sectors.
+The issues of data protection, data flows, and a data adequacy agreement, post-Brexit, are the fundamental questions for the digital and tech sectors.

 The issues at hand are about much more than GDPR, which is only one piece of a healthy data protection framework.
 The UK is not, and has never been, a healthy country by any measure where data protection is concerned.
-Other issues, including other policies on data protection, privacy, adequacy, and data flows, are only beginning to be recognised with a matter of months before the UK, and its digital sector, is taken out of the Digital Single Market.
+Other issues, including other policies on data as well as the UK’s domestic surveillance strategy, are only beginning to be recognised within a matter of days before the UK’s tech sector is taken out of Europe and the Digital Single Market strategy.